yuhun-Jun/fast24_ae/README.md

 ```bash
 insmod ./nvmev_on.ko memmap_start=256G memmap_size=60G cpus=131,132,135,136
 ```
+The above means to emulate a size of 60G starting from the physical memory location of 256G, and to allocate CPUs 131, 132, 135, and 136.
+For minimal performance variation, the CPUs should use the same NUMA node where the memory is located.
 Ensure more memory is reserved than emulated (currently 128 GB for 60 GB emulation).
 Check the NUMA node's memory layout and corresponding CPUs:

 ```bash